Documents

 - John DRAPER let, for the same amount, land 10ft by 8 ft.

-for another penny was allowed to let more waste land.
+such for another penny was allowed to let more waste land, 10ft

-parts of six months while undergoing repairs.
-It did make 40/-
+nearly parts of six months while undergoing repairs.
+(It had

-previously and this was the last year of his lease.
-He paid the
+years previously and this was the final year of his lease.
+He

 - The fishing rights of the Kyrkebrok was 6d.